izhim/injection-of-control/Readme.md

 }
 ```

-And registered it in a configuration class:
+Then I registered it as a Spring bean using a **configuration class**:

 ```java
 @Configuration